deeptibhatia/cheatsheets/LinuxCommands.md

 ### Using gnu parallel

+* In the command below, change the column separator used in the input file, and the number of arguments to be passed {1} {2} ... as applicable

       * cat path/to/infile | parallel --jobs 4 --colsep '/' /path/to/job/to/be/run/in/parallel {1} {2}
-        * In the above command, change the column separator and number of arguments to be passed {1} {2} ... as applicable